About

 What this site is, and isn't

-Per the HCD MPO advisory (March 20, 2026), Caltrain is classified as commuter rail.
-Each station is Tier 1 if it gets ≥72 trains per weekday averaged across both directions; otherwise Tier 2.
+Per the state housing department's official guidance (March 20, 2026), Caltrain counts as commuter rail.
+Each station qualifies in the top group if it gets at least 72 trains per weekday, counting both directions; otherwise it's in the second group.

-We pulled Caltrain's GTFS feed and computed the per-station counts: University Ave 104, Cal Ave 90, San Antonio 90.
-All three Tier 1.
-The full methodology and raw data are on the tier analysis page.
-The official map still comes from ABAG/MTC in mid-2026 with a rebuttable presumption of validity.
+We pulled Caltrain's published schedule and counted trains at each station: University Ave 104, California Ave 90, San Antonio 90.
+All three qualify in the top group.
+The full method and raw data are on the tier analysis page.
+The official map is coming from the Bay Area regional planning agency (ABAG/MTC) in mid-2026 and is presumed correct unless someone proves otherwise.

 Sources